Sebastián Yatra

-Sebastián Obando Giraldo (born 15 October 1994), known professionally as Sebastián Yatra, is a Colombian singer, songwriter and actor.
+Sebastián Obando Giraldo (born 15 October 1994), known professionally as Sebastián Yatra, is a Colombian singer.
 He began as a Latin pop artist and has recorded many ballads, but has released several successful reggaeton singles.
 Yatra is noted for his romantic lyrics, melding traditional lyricism with modern reggaeton influences.
 He rose to prominence in Latin America in 2016 when he released the hit "Traicionera".
 He has released three studio albums and recorded with artists from a diverse range of musical genres throughout his career.

-Born in Medellín and raised primarily in Miami, Yatra began singing at a young age and returned to Colombia to begin his musical career.
+Born in Medellín but raised primarily in Miami, Yatra began singing at a young age and returned to Colombia to begin his musical career.
 He achieved breakout success with "Traicionera" followed by "Robarte un Beso" featuring Carlos Vives.
 "Traicionera" served as the lead single for his 2018 debut album, Mantra, which also featured the single "Sutra", featuring Puerto Rican rapper Dalmata.
 He then released the album Fantasía including the lead single "Un Año" featuring Mexican band Reik.
 He received continued success collaborating with Daddy Yankee, Natti Natasha, and the Jonas Brothers on the bilingual single "Runaway".
+In 2024, Yatra made his Broadway debut as Billy Flynn in the musical Chicago.

 Early life

-Born in Medellín, Yatra lived briefly in Cartagena before moving with his mother to Miami at age five.
+Born in Medellín, Yatra lived briefly in Cartagena before moving with his mother to Miami, Florida at age five.
 At the same time, his father stayed in Colombia to work in real estate.
-Discussing the experience, Yatra explained, “It was a big sacrifice.
-Since my dad stayed working in Colombia, [my parents] had a long-distance relationship for like 12 years.”
-He studied piano, guitar, and vocal technique, and was an avid football player before deciding to concentrate on his music, although he continues to practice football as a hobby.
+Discussing the experience, Yatra explained, "It was a big sacrifice.
+Since my dad stayed working in Colombia, [my parents] had a long-distance relationship for like 12 years."
+He studied piano, guitar, and vocal technique, and was an avid soccer player before deciding to concentrate on his music, although he continues to practice soccer as a hobby.
 The first concert he attended was that of Colombian pop singer Juanes.
 He decided to become a singer at age twelve after landing the role of Troy Bolton in his school production of High School Musical.

-In high school, Yatra played the position of the central defensive midfielder on his school's football team and often wore a scarf over his mouth during practice to protect his voice.
+In high school, Yatra played the position of the central defensive midfielder on his school's soccer team and often wore a scarf over his mouth during practice to protect his voice.
 He practiced performing for his teammates on the bus to and from games, performing songs by his favorite artists as well as his own original songs.
 He attended vocal lessons every day after school.
-After graduating from the Sagemont School in Weston, Florida in 2012, Yatra attended Babson College to study business administration.
+After graduating from the Sagemont Preparatory School in Weston, Florida in 2012, Yatra attended Babson College to study business administration.
 However, Yatra dropped out of school to focus on music and at age 20, Yatra returned to Colombia to begin his musical career.